-Trace gases and aerosol can also dissolve in cloud and rain drops depending on their degree of solubility, where aqueous-phase reactions lead to further chemical processing determining the fractional partitioning between the gas and aerosol phase.
+Trace gases and aerosol can also dissolve in cloud and rain drops depending on their degree of solubility, where aqueous-phase reactions lead to further chemical processing, contributing to the fractional partitioning between the gas and aerosol phase.
 A dedicated module for aqueous (wet) phase chemistry and gas-aerosol partitioning simulates these processes.

-The atmospheric chemistry module used in IFS-COMPO (CY48R1) consists of a tropospheric and stratospheric chemistry scheme, supplemented with tracers supporting secondary aerosol formation.
+The atmospheric chemistry module used in IFS-COMPO (CY48R1) consists of a tropospheric and stratospheric chemistry scheme, supplemented with a few ancillary tracers for specific processes.
 In total this results in 123 tracers active in the chemistry module.
 The switch between the application of the tropospheric and stratospheric chemistry schemes is applied at the tropopause, the height of which is diagnosed from the temperature lapse rate in the IFS.
 The atmospheric aerosol module (AER) in IFS-COMPO CY48R1 consists of 16 species, which are in various ways coupled to the atmospheric chemistry.